mostafa-fallaha/kardia/README.md

 This project is divided into three parts:

-- ETL: A streamlined pipeline for extracting, transforming, and loading health-related data.
+- **ETL**: A streamlined pipeline for extracting, transforming, and loading health-related data.
-- Analysis: Power BI was used to analyze key factors contributing to heart attacks.
+- **Analysis**: Power BI was used to analyze key factors contributing to heart attacks.
-- Prediction App: A machine learning Streamlit web application that uses a Random Forest Classifier to predict heart attack risk with 95% accuracy, based on user input.
+- **Prediction App**: A machine learning Streamlit web application that uses a Random Forest Classifier to predict heart attack risk with 95% accuracy, based on user input.

 ### User Stories